Image

 - Synchronous Online Delivery: 6 weeks

-- 1 hour of online weekly meetings plus engagement with discussion boards
+- Three online meetings throughout the course plus engagement with discussion boards

 - 3-4 hours of independent study per week